philister16/metatime/readme.md

 | 23:31:12 | 98     | 9800  |
 | 23:45:36 | 99     | 9900  |

 Since Metatime does not have any timezones it can be useful to define time cycles instead.
 This is, however, only a recommendation and not a formal specification.
-For example, an organization could define its meeting window as a cycle from 45-65 clicks.
-Or a worker may define his sleep cycle from 5 to 30 clicks.
+For example, an organization could define its online meeting window as a cycle from 45-65 clicks.
+Or a worker may define his sleep/"do not disturb" cycle from 5 to 30 clicks.
 This has the advantage that time is always absolute, 50 clicks is 50 clicks anywhere on the globe but cycles may differ.
-In Asia sleep cycles might start from around 60 clicks whereas in North America around 20 clicks.
+In Asia sleep cycles might start from around 60 clicks whereas in North America already at around 20 clicks.

 ## Reference library